rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 ### width

-- getter for the width of the video player
+Getter that retrieves the width of the video player.

 ```js
 VideoPlayer.size(960, 540)